- Email: firstname.lastname@example.org

 - Supervisor: Professor John Barrett, Dr Anne Owen, Dr Paul Brockway

 I am a first year PhD student at the University of Leeds researching Low Carbon Energy Service Demands.
-My project supervisor is Professor John Barrett and my co-supervisers are Dr Anne Owen and Dr Paul Brockway.
+My project supervisor is Professor John Barrett and my co-supervisors are Dr Anne Owen and Dr Paul Brockway.
 I am also working with other University of Leeds academics and students as part of the Leeds branch of the Centre for Research into Energy Demands Solutions (CREDS).
-See www.creds.ac.uk for more information.

 Numerous scenarios that outline a pathway to a low carbon future include ambitious improvements in energy efficiency.
 These studies identify the multiple benefits of energy efficiency including reducing energy demand, employment, economic growth and addressing fuel poverty.
 It is often assumed that all, or most, of the technical potential on energy efficiency measures will be realized.
 It is also assumed that energy efficiency is interchangeable with the energy demand reduction.
 However, this fails to address many of the complexities associated with delivering the technical potential of energy efficiency.
 It fails to recognize that improvements in energy productivity is an important driver of growth.
 While rebound effects within households can be relatively small, in industry, energy efficiency can increase growth and result in even higher energy demand.
 It fails to address the complex societal and infrastructural system that these efficiency improvements are being conducted.
 Finally, it fails to address that multiple actors are involved adding to the complexity of the problem.